Alan Cathcart, 4th Lord Cathcart

-Alan Cathcart, 4th Lord Cathcart (1537–1618) was a Scottish aristocrat.
+Alan Cathcart, 4th Lord Cathcart (1537 – 1618) was a Scottish peer and military officer.

 Life

-He sold Cathcart Castle to Gabriel Sempill of Ladymure in 1546, and was killed at the Battle of Pinkie in 1547.
+His father, Alan Cathcart, 3rd Lord Cathcart, sold Cathcart Castle to Gabriel Sempill of Ladymure in 1546, and was killed at the Battle of Pinkie in 1547.
 Other family lands at Cathcart were inherited by his son.
 The site of Cathcart Castle is in Linn Park, Glasgow.